-Besides, marine traffic fluctuates over time, resulting in changes in BS loading.
-Using BS switching, the MCN can shut down some low-loaded BSs when the traffic is low, so as to not only support current user communication requirements, but also save energy and reduce interference to neighboring users.
-At present, the switch selection methods applicable to terrestrial fixed BSs are based on BS's performance indicators such as coverage, cell load, and neighboring cell interference, to provide a BS deployment scheme and a switching method.
-However, unlike terrestrial BSs, a ship-borne BS has the following two characteristics: First, the power resources are limited, so it is more necessary to save energy.
-Second, the on-board BS has high mobility, so if the switch selection method of the ground fixed BS is applied to maritime communications, either the BS switch operation is too frequent or the BS switch configuration for a period of time does not meet the user's needs.
-Therefore, the existing BS switch selection method does not apply to the onboard BS.
-Switch selection methods of ship-borne BSs suitable for maritime communications need to be investigated.
+Moreover, marine traffic also fluctuates over time, resulting in changes in BS loading.
+Using BS switching, the MCN can shut down some low-loaded BSs when the traffic is low to not only support current users but also save energy and reduce interference to neighbouring users.
+At present, the switch selection methods applicable to terrestrial fixed BSs are based on BS performance indicators such as coverage, cell load, and neighbouring cell interference, to provide a BS deployment scheme and a switching method.
+Unlike terrestrial BSs, a ship-borne BS has the following two characteristics: First, the power resources are limited, so it is more important to save energy.
+Second, the on-board BS has high mobility.
+If the switch selection method for terrestrial fixed BS is applied to maritime communications, either the BS switch operation will be too frequent or the BS switch configuration for a period of time will not meet the user needs.
+Therefore, existing BS switch selection methods do not apply to the onboard BS.
+Switch selection methods for ship-borne BSs in maritime communications need to be investigated.
 For example, the authors in \cite{p1016} proposed a ship-borne BS sleeping control and power allocation scheme for the MCN based on the sailing route to enhance the robustness of dynamic coverage.

 UAVs are believed to be useful and efficient for promoting connectivity in vehicular ad hoc networks \cite{p20201206-4}.
-In addition to ship-borne BSs, UAVs can be exploited as well to construct aerial maritime BSs, and serve as relay nodes to widen the coverage of the MCN.
+In addition to ship-borne BSs, UAVs can be exploited to serve as aerial maritime BSs, or relay nodes to extend the coverage of the MCN.
 Specifically, the coordination among UAVs can provide a multi-hop network, such as a mesh network, where the flight trajectory, routing strategy and transmission method are optimized.
 In \cite{p2104}, the authors focused on the reliability, and optimized the altitude of the UAV as a relaying station.
-In \cite{p2105}, the authors considered UAV-aided data collection for the maritime IoT, and optimized the transmit power and duration of all devices to maximize the data collection efficiency.
-Due to the agile maneuverability, UAVs are considered as effective tools to achieve dynamic and flexible coverage for MCN.
+In \cite{p2105}, the authors considered UAV-aided data collection for the maritime IoT and optimized the transmit power and duration of all devices to maximize the data collection efficiency.
+Due to their agile manoeuvrability, UAVs are considered effective tools to achieve dynamic and flexible coverage for MCN.
 Despite that, utilizing UAVs for maritime IoT applications (such as data gathering) still faces challenges.
 For example, it is difficult to recharge battery-equipped maritime IoT devices, so the energy constraint must be considered to optimize the communication strategy.
 In addition, it is difficult to acquire perfect CSI (including the random small-scale CSI) due to the sea wave movement.